adexbam/meet/README.md

 # lets-meet-up
-A serverless progressive web application built using React and following the TDD approach.
+A serverless progressive web application built using React and following the TDD and BDD approach.

 six key features app needs to possess: